jon4hz/wishbox/README.md

   token: supersecretapitoken
   # the user for the ssh connection (default is your current system user)
   user: toor
-  # forward the local ssh agent?
+  # forward the ssh agent?
   forward_agent: yes
   # only list devices which have this role assigned
   filter_role: linux_server